How To Become a Production Designer

 If you could describe in one word what makes you successful, what would it be?

-Prerna Chawla is an award-winning artist and designer for film and theater.
+Prerna Chawla is an award-winning Production Designer, Set Decorator, and artist/designer for film and theater.
 She was born and raised in Mumbai, where she completed her bachelor’s in architecture.
 The art of storytelling has been a prominent part of her culture and upbringing.
 She is particularly fascinated by interpreting storytelling’s profound cultural influences and the indelible impressions it leaves on personal and collective histories and vice versa.

 Her interests include films, music, art, blogging, traveling, food, and photography.
 Since she moved to Los Angeles in 2009, she has worked on several films and theatrical productions.
 She holds an MFA in Scenic Design from CalArts.
 Her films have screened at Paris, Toronto, Cannes, Helsinki, and several festivals in the United States.